abranhe/str-to-arr/README.md

 [str-to-arr](https://www.npmjs.com/package/str-to-arr) extract the words from a string, and store those words in an array.
 The words are separated by a black space/s `(' ')` .
 We want to accept the user to add his/her own custom **regex** properties, but that isn't yet covered.

 Now all characters are valid strings, instead of the [v1.0.0](https://github.com/abranhe/str-to-arr/tree/1cb0126df8e28e534b7d456abfaeff87f3c8b621#readme) where not any characters was supported.
-This version still covert the words to lower case.
+This version still convert the words to lower case.

 I currently use this module on [init-pkg-json-cli](https://github.com/abranhe/init-pkg-json-cli) to accept multiple keywords in just one argument.